Nav3h/NetFortress/README.md

 ## Overview

-The Intrusion Detection System (IDS) is a sophisticated network security solution designed to protect your network infrastructure against unauthorized access, suspicious activities, and potential security threats.
-Leveraging Python and a range of robust libraries, this system offers real-time monitoring, intelligent threat detection, and customizable alerts to enhance your network's security posture.
+The Intrusion Detection System (IDS) is an advanced network security solution designed to safeguard your network infrastructure from unauthorized access, suspicious/malicios activities, and potential security threats.
+Powered by Python robust libraries and suspicious network activity detection algorithms, this system offers real-time monitoring, intelligent threat detection and customizable alerts. ensuring your network security

 ## Features